 BOBCAT WRESTLING CLUB

 James was an active wrestler throughout his youth and continued being involved with the sport after his wrestling career came to an end.
 James worked his way up the ladder as a kids club, middle school and high school official or referee and decided to step away from this part time gig when he became a father in 2001.
 After taking a short break from the sport, in 2007 he was pulled back in to help coach his two nephews who were just starting to wrestle.
 Well that next season he was asked to be the head coach of the Tonganoxie Kids Wrestling Club and was able to help the club double in size.
-James was active with the Tonganoxie club through the 2011 season but there was a calling pulling him back to his roots so starting the 2011-2012 season James helped start up the Bobcat Wrestling Club in his hometown of Basehor, Kansas.
-There wasn't a youth wrestling club in Basehor for quit a few years and it only made sense for James to make this happen.
+James was active with the Tonganoxie club through the 2011 season but there was a calling pulling him back to his roots so starting the 2011-2012 season James and Terri helped start up the Bobcat Wrestling Club in their hometown of Basehor, Kansas.
+There wasn't a youth wrestling club in Basehor for quit a few years and it only made sense for them to make this happen.
 In their first season they had almost 60 kids participate and had a very successful season.
 The kids wrestling clubs are a feeding program for the local High Schools and he is looking forward to seeing his former High School Team become a powerhouse in the state.
 For more information on the team please visit the Bobcat Wrestling Club Facebook Page.

 DIRT TRACK BIG AND SMALL